braincat/api/docs/data.md

 - ```workspace.json``` - the workspace definition as JSON
 - ```key.txt``` - the Structurizr API key for the workspace
 - ```secret.txt``` - the Structurizr API secret for the workspace

+Additionally, image files (".png", ".gif", ".jpg" and ".jpeg") can be placed into a workspace sub-directory and served up as-is by the API server.